MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/copilot-map-custom-fields.md

 1. Use one of the following navigation options:
     - **Agent Experience** > **Productivity** > **Copilot help pane**
     - **Operations** > **Insights** > **Copilot help pane**
 2. In **Make Copilot available to agents**, for **For email**, select the Manage Data Attributes link.
-On the Data Attributes pane, you'll see the default data attributes that Copilot uses. you can perform the following actions:
+On the Data Attributes pane, you see the default data attributes that Copilot uses. you can perform the following actions:
    - Select or clear the attributes that Copilot uses to draft emails.
-For example, if you clear the **Case Title** check box, Copilot will consider only the case description, customer contact, and the subject of the case when it's drafting an email.
+For example, if you clear the **Case Title** check box, Copilot considers only the case description, customer contact, and the subject of the case when it's drafting an email.
     > [!NOTE]
     > Copilot will consider case notes and email content to draft emails irrespective of your attribute selection.
    - Map custom fields to the default attributes as follows: